For advisor use only. Not for use with investors.

-The failure of Silicon Valley Bank (SVB) has put renewed pressure on commercial real estate, as fears about tighter credit conditions and a slower economy have begun impacting the already beleaguered sector.
+The failure of Silicon Valley Bank (SVB) has put renewed pressure on the commercial real estate sector in both the U.S. and Canada, as fears about tighter credit conditions and a slower economy have begun impacting the already beleaguered sector.

-One area clearly reflecting these concerns is the commercial mortgage-backed securities (CMBS) market, notably in the non-agency space (those not issued or guaranteed by any U.S. federal government-sponsored enterprise or agency), which currently stands at $724 billion.
+In the U.S., one area clearly reflecting these concerns is the commercial mortgage-backed securities (CMBS) market, notably in the non-agency space (those not issued or guaranteed by any U.S. federal government-sponsored enterprise or agency), which currently stands at US$724 billion.
 The CMBS market has been under a cloud since the economy was hit by COVID in 2020.
 Over the last three years, changing consumer and worker habits have led to a fundamental shift in how investors perceive commercial real estate, from both risk and value perspectives.
 This shift, in combination with higher rates from substantial tightening from the U.S. Federal Reserve, has resulted in a sharp sell-off for the non-agency CMBS market.

 However, we still see some attractive opportunities in CMBS.
-While some subsectors like office properties face profound challenges, other areas like multifamily housing have remained more resilient.
+While some subsectors like office properties face profound challenges, other areas like multifamily housing have remained more resilient, which is also the case in Canada.
 Overall, repricing across the market could provide an opportunity to add exposure.
-In this article, we examine the outlook for the CMBS market and discuss how investors can position for continued uncertainty amid higher rates and a potential recession.
+In this article, we primarily examine the outlook for the much larger U.S. CMBS market and discuss how investors can position for continued uncertainty amid higher rates and a potential recession.

 Over the past 10 years, non-agency CMBS spreads have generally been narrower than those of corporate bonds.
 Along with other securitized assets, CMBS assets have traditionally been a fixed income allocation for those investors seeking some yield while remaining closer to the core, compared with corporate bond markets.